jeffkinnison/florin/README.md

 # Getting Started

-Running a simple segmentation pipeline is
+A simple segmentation pipeline for microCT X-Ray data that uses multiprocessing for subsets of operations looks like:

 ```python
 import florin